 You can contact me securely with the messaging apps Signal or WhatsApp using my phone number.
 Or, you can send me encrypted emails and attachments using my PGP Key (for instructions, read the Electronic Frontier Foundation's how-to guide).

 For particularly sensitive messages or documents, consider using Secure Drop, an anonymous, confidential system for sharing encrypted information with CBC News.

 I've written about the future of satellite imagery, the first computer generated television series ever made, and the rise and fall of a Canadian Amazon clone.
 I've followed the fascinating science of dead pigs and dead whales.
-I've traced the history of ransomware, investigated smartphone maker BlackBerry's handling of requests for user data, exposed surveillance technology used by Canadian police, and asked the U.S. navy about its secret underwater microphones.
 And I've interviewed undersea drone operators looking for work, and talked to tech companies helping you talk to your tech.

-I was also nominated for a Canadian National Magazine Award in 2013, and taught a course at Ryerson University's School of Journalism in Fall, 2016.
+I was also nominated for a Canadian National Magazine Award in 2013, and taught an online reporting workshop at Ryerson University's School of Journalism during the Fall semester of 2016.